elabftw/elabdoc/config_examples/haproxy/README.md

 # HAProxy configuration for eLabFTW

-This is an example config for having HAProxy in front of one or several eLabFTW's container (image: elabftw/elabimg).
+This is an example config for a case in which HAProxy is in front of one or several eLabFTW containers (image: elabftw/elabimg).

 ## Example docker-compose config